nevella/alcina/readme.md

 ##	SelectionTraversal

-##  Context + Process
+##  Context + Process + Frame

-Since Alcina is all about process, and every process loves a good [context](doc/components/context-and-process.md)
+Since Alcina is all about process, and every process loves a good [context](doc/components/context-and-process-and-frame.md)